 I was thrown into editing at the company I worked for several years ago.
-After rigorous study and practice, with the help of my wonderful mentor, I fell gloriously in love with editing.
-A couple years later, I realized I did not want to edit boring documents forever.
+After rigorous study and practice, I fell gloriously in love with editing.
+A couple of years later, I realized I did not want to edit boring documents forever.
 I wanted to edit stories that pulled me in; stories that made me laugh, cry, and feel scared to turn the page; stories that authors had labored to give birth to and loved with all their heart and soul.
 I wanted to help people with something they were passionate about; I wanted to feel the same passion for my work too.

 Taking a leap of faith, I stepped out on my own and started freelance editing in 2014.
 Quiethouse was born.
-It is an absolute dream to make a living editing books.
+It is an absolute dream to edit books for a living.
 My love of the written word drives me to help authors present their best work to readers.
 My eye for detail and logical way of thinking help me root out problems in a manuscript that others have missed.